 Essential Considerations for International Patients

-While these advancements offer profound hope, CAR-T is a highly specialized “boutique” medicine.
+While these advancements offer profound hope, CAR-T is a highly specialized medicine.
 It is not suitable for everyone.
 At China Care Health Tours, we ensure our clients understand the clinical realities:

 - Target Expression is Key: Most trials require your tumor tissue to test positive for specific markers (like Mesothelin/MSLN or TAG-72).
 We help coordinate these pathology reviews before you travel.

-- Performance Status: Patients must be relatively mobile and have stable organ function (ECOG score of 0-1).
+- Performance Status: Patients must be relatively mobile and have stable organ function (ECOG score of 0–1).
+NCCN clinical guidelines for lymphoma and other cancers similarly require performance status assessment before cellular therapy.

 How China Care Health Tours Facilitates Your Journey